Get exclusive money-saving offers and guides

 To fix bad credit you can take plenty of action to improve your credit score and improve the likelihood of being approved for a loan.

-Your credit score will update once a month, if that.
-That means that any efforts you do now to improve your score could see benefits in a month from now.
+Your credit score is normally updated once a month.
+That means that any efforts you do now to improve your score could be reflected the next time your credit score is updated.

 If you've got some long-term issues with your credit report, you may need to show that you've continuously been working on it.
 As a result, it could take up to a year or more for your score to significantly improve.